lukasaron/data-discogs/README.md

     fmt.Println(num, err, artists)
 }
 ```
-The need of saving the result into SQL insert statements solves the second example:
+For the need of saving a result into output, there are writers.
+For instance, the SQL writer creates insert statements
+and saves them into the output.
 ```go
 package main